 Moving into a Hyde home, close to family and friends, has given Sam and his young family the opportunity to put down roots in a safe and welcoming community.

-Twenty-three-year-old Sam, his partner Nina and their daughter Maisy moved into their new home in Chichester in February 2019, after spending a year in a private rented flat in Tangmere.
+Sam and his young family into their new home in Chichester in February 2019, after spending a year in a private rented flat in Tangmere.

 Bathroom and kitchen design consultant Sam, who grew up in a social housing home in Chichester, explains that the couple struggled to make ends meet because of the “extortionate” rent.

 “The rent on our new home is much more affordable.
 It’s about half of what we were paying to the private landlord, which means we have more money to spend on other things.
-It’s made life much easier and that’s particularly important now, as we are expecting our second child in December.”
+It’s made life much easier.

 “With Hyde, we know we will always have a roof over our heads.
 When you live in private rented accommodation, there is always a chance that you could be kicked out, should you get into financial difficulties.